Alternative Support for Your Immune System & Stress Management

 For centuries, people have used traditional herbs for their positive effects on the body.
 Here are some time-tested examples that may offer you immune and stress support.

 • Turmeric Curcumin – Made from the roots of the Curcuma longa plant, Turmeric is an Indian spice that’s become a popular herbal supplement due to its antioxidant benefits.
-The Curcumin in turmeric is responsible for its vibrant yellow color and provides antioxidant activity that helps neutralize free radicals in the body.
+The Curcumin in Turmeric is responsible for its vibrant yellow color and provides antioxidant activity that helps neutralize free radicals in the body.
 Out of various common spices, Turmeric has one of the highest antioxidant activities because of its active curcuminoids.†

 The Bottom Line